samuk/Open-Pi/compliance/Manual.md

 download Linux images.
 When removing the card, please make sure that you release it from the connector by pushing and NOT by pulling the card directly (this can damage both the connector and the microSD card).

-## 6.2.1 SD/MMC1 slot
-The schematic related to the SD/MMC1 (microSD connector) is shown below:
-SD/MMC1 slot is the microSD card slot, located on the top of the board.
-This slot is typically used for booting the OS, due to the larger capacities of the microSD cards (compared to SD or MMC cards).
-It is suggested to have an SD card with a proper Linux image.
-It is also recommended to use Class 10 (10MByte/sec) card for faster read/write operations, lower class cards (especially higher capacity ones) might slow down the whole system.

-SD/MMC1 connector
-Pin # Connector signal name Wire name (processor pin) 1 DAT2/RES SD0-D2 (K19)
-2 CD/DAT3/CS SD0-D3 (K20)
-3 CMD/DI SD0-CMD (L19)
-4 VDD -
-5 CLK/SCLK SD0-CLK(L20)
-6 VSS2 -
-7 DAT0/DO SD0-D0(M19)
-8 DAT1/RES SD0-D1(M20)
-Additionally, there are the WP and CP switches that are responsible, respectively, for sensing whether the card is locked for reading and whether there is a card inserted.

 ## 6.3 PWR jack
 The power jack used is the typical DC barrel jack one used by xxxx  (2.1×6.3×9.2mm) .
 More information about the exact component might be found here: